Software Logistics (SL) for SAP BW and BW/4HANA

 SAP BW Housekeeping Tasks

-In this session, you will learn about various housekeeping activities that should be part of the operational concept of your Enterprise Data Warehouse.
+Here, you will learn about various housekeeping activities that should be part of the operational concept of your Enterprise Data Warehouse.
 These housekeeping activities will support you in removing unwanted and unneeded data as well as unused metadata.
 Scheduling these activities regularly in the system will ensure optimum utilization of system resources while at the same time increasing the overall system performance.

 The Housekeeping Task List (Pre/Post Steps) allows you to automate mandatory tasks prior to upgrade/migration with DMO to ensure the quality of the migration process and the health of your BW System.